-Alka’s latest group choreography ”Be Fruitful and Multiply” presented at in the theatre at The Place, London, focuses on the ambiguous nature of plastic bags; on their elegance and ugliness, as well as their daunting ability to adopt different forms.
+In 2019 I created two works rooted in the relation between the body and socially ambivalent materials.
+Solo performance “Mohair Berets” was a critical reflection on the question of what a soft and delicate material as mohair beret has in common with fascism.
+My recent group choreography ”Be Fruitful and Multiply” focuses on the ambiguous nature of plastic bags; on their elegance and ugliness, as well as their daunting ability to adopt different forms.

-She is currently an MA student of Developing Artistic Practice Course (specialisation in choreography) in London School of Contemporary Dance.
-In 2015 she graduated with distinction from the University of Warsaw with BA Hons in Ethnology and Anthropology of Culture.
+In 2020 I graduated with with a Master of Art degree (specialisation in choreography) from London School of Contemporary Dance.
+In 2015 I graduated with distinction from the University of Warsaw with BA Hons in Ethnology and Anthropology of Culture.